We are small but we are growing

 to us whenever she sees us outside.
 The donkeys and Gracie, a very large horse, are in the far pasture from the

 house.
-Then the next pasture is our group of our young males and geldings.
-Our older males or "herdsires"
+Then the next pasture is our group of our breeding males..
+Our two oldest males are in another

-are in another group not as far away.
-Our beloved Mr Pebbles and our last pygmy goat Noel passed away on New Year's
+pasture not as far away.
+Our beloved Mr Pebbles and our last pygmy goat Noel passed away on New Year's eve.
+We

 Often we celebrate Joe's birthday on shearing day.
 Not this year, our shearing date is scheduled for